 Knowing how deep tree roots can grow is important.
 It helps when trying to figure out how to shield your utilities and plumbing systems from root damage.
 It is also critical to maximizing tree health.

 Tree roots typically grow within 60 cm from the soil’s top.
 It is unlikely for them to grow more than 2 meters deep.
 This is because they tend to restrict their growth to depths at which they can get easy access to oxygen, nutrients, and moisture.
 And this is usually nearer the surface.
-However, there are trees like The Shepherd’s tree and The Wild Fig whose roots have recorded depths of over 70 meters.
+However, there are trees like The Shepherd’s tree and The Wild Fig whose roots have recorded depths of over 70 meters1.

 Here is what you should know about tree root growth.

 Typically, tree roots usually grow up to about 1.5 times the diameter of the crown.